michelleconville/bakery-lane/README.md

 ## User Experience (UX)

+### User Expectations
+*   User-friendly and intuitive to navigation
+*   Fast site performance
+*   Accessible to all users
+*   Responsive across devices

 ### User Stories
 First time users
 *	I want to be able to find the types of cakes that are available
-*	I want to be able to contact the Bakery
+*	I want to be able to contact the bakery
 *	I want to be able to find out more information about the bakery

 Returning User